menandmice/micetro_docs/guides/user-manual/webapp_network_management.rst

 1. Fill in the network along with the subnet mask.

-2. When creating a DHCP network, the check box :guilabel:`Create a DHCP network` should be checked.
+2. When creating a DHCP network, the :guilabel:`Create a DHCP network` checkbox should be selected.
 (See below for details.)

 3. Specify if network and broadcast addresses should be reserved.